habitat-sh/habitat/www/source/docs/build-packages-overview.html.md

        build /src/planname

 4. If the package builds successfully, it is placed into a `results` directory at the same level as your plan.

+By default, the studio is destroyed after you exit it; however you can override this by specifying the `-R` option when calling the `hab studio enter` subcommand.

 ## Non-Interactive Build